TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab1/README.md

 Classification           | Meaning
 --------       | ---
 Test Function      | A function to execute the assignment.
-A sentence `Modify codes below` is written in the function. **You can edit this function.**
+A sentence `Modify codes below` is written in the function.<br /> **You can edit this function.**
 Helper Function   | A function written by the examiner for helping the assignment. <br />**Do not edit**.
 It may be impossible to submit your assignment if you edit it.
 Main function       | It is a code for assessing your code which is on the bottom of the template.
 It is written in `def main():`.
 Main Function describes properly written code's execution result.